mikeraab/docker101/Participant-Guide.md

 ***
 Notice that Docker has assigned a container name "stoic_wilson" in the above?
 What name did Docker give your container?
 Remember this name, as we will use it in a bit.

-> *Note, unless you specify a container name, Docker will assign a similar 2 part name automatically.  *
+> *Note, unless you specify a container name, Docker will assign a similar 2 part name automatically*

 ## Stop and Re-run Your Container with a More Descriptive Name